|About Causes Symptoms Diagnosis Treatment|

 Your veterinarian will perform a physical examination of your cat and obtain a medical history, including symptoms you have noticed.
 Your veterinarian may be able to determine a cause depending on how the colitis has presented.
 Was it acute (sudden onset), chronic (lasting several weeks) or episodic (comes and goes)?

-Colonoscopy and biopsy to determine the type if inflammatory cell present, check for cancer.
+- Colonoscopy and biopsy: To evaluate the type if inflammatory cell present, check for cancer.

-FIV and FeLV tests may suggest if a secondary disease is present.
+- FIV and FeLV tests: If a secondary disease is present.

 The goal of treatment is to identify and eliminate the cause as well as give supportive care.
 This may include: